tacigar/zipkin-voltdb/README.md

 stream data to other systems regardless of whether it is individual spans, metrics derived from them or complete traces.
 This would support use cases like shipping data to sinks that need 100% data like [Haystack Trends](https://github.com/ExpediaDotCom/haystack-trends).

-### Downsampling (Not yet implemented)
+### Downsampling (Partially implemented)
 A lot of storage problems are overload in nature.
 VoltDB is in-memory, but includes TTL of both time and also row count.
-Our first experiment of dependency linking in near real time proves we can get to a "done" trace.
+Our schema includes an "export table" which contains trace IDs that should be sent downstream for long term storage.
+The first implementation of export sampling is probabilistic though more sophisticated mechanisms can be made.

-Using further analysis and export tables, we should be able to choose to drop a trace, or even trim it, based on after-the-fact information such as errors.
-Thus, a lower volume of refined traces can be conditionally exported elsewhere.
+Regardless of export or not, service graph dependency linking happens when a trace is considered "done".

 ## Quick Start
 Make sure you have [VoltDB](https://www.voltdb.com/try-voltdb/open-source-edition/) and it is running.